Lairdfire/Lairdfire.github.io/_posts/2024-05-08-a-brief-introduction.md

 title: A brief introduction
 date: 2024-05-08 18:54 +0200
 ---
-## Welcome to My Personal Journey into Ethical Hacking
+## Welcome to my personal journey into ethical hacking
 ### Introduction
 Hello and welcome to my blog where I will document my personal transition into the world of cybersecurity.
 My goal is to share the insights and experiences I gain along the way, and to provide resources for those who wish to follow a similar path.